harvester/docs/docs/rancher/rancher-integration.md

   - Rancher
   - rancher
   - Rancher Integration
 Description: Rancher is an open source multi-cluster management platform.
-Harvester has integrated Rancher into its HCI mode installation by default.
+Harvester has integrated Rancher by default starting with Rancher v2.6.1.
 ---

 ## Rancher Integration

 _Available as of v0.3.0_

 [Rancher](https://github.com/rancher/rancher) is an open-source multi-cluster management platform.
-Harvester has integrated Rancher on its HCI mode by default starting with Rancher v2.6.1.
+Harvester has integrated Rancher by default starting with Rancher v2.6.1.

 Users can now import and manage multiple Harvester clusters using the Rancher `v2.6.1` [Virtualization Management](virtualization-management.md) page and leverage the Rancher [authentication](https://rancher.com/docs/rancher/v2.6/en/admin-settings/authentication/) feature and RBAC control for [multi-tenancy](https://rancher.com/docs/rancher/v2.6/en/admin-settings/rbac/) support.